Shreya-1910/ArtificalMethodsCW/README.md

 ##  How to Use

 1. Open the required notebook in Jupyter Notebook.
-2. Set the dataset path (sample or full dataset depending on usage).
+2. Set the dataset path (sample and full).
-3. Run cells sequentially to perform preprocessing, feature selection and model evaluation.
+3. Run cells sequentially.
 4. View results in the output cells.
 ---